YoungJonathanP/LeetCodeCompanyNotionBoard/README.md

 - **Notes** (Text/Rich Text)
 - Any other custom properties you add

+**Note on Question Retention:**
+When a question falls off the top N list, its frequencies and relevance score are zeroed (not deleted).
+This preserves your notes and custom data while pushing it down the list, and the question will automatically reappear if it returns to the top N.

 **C. Get Database ID**

 From your Notion database URL: